66thparallel/flight_simulator/README.md

 This simulation assumes the following: All vehicles start with a fully charged battery.
 The vehicle is airborne for the full use of the battery.
-The vehicle instanteously reaches cruise speed and instanteously gets in line for the charger right when it runs out of battery.
+The vehicle instanteously reaches cruise speed and instanteously gets in line for the charger when it runs out of battery.

 **Files**